patrickbucher/learning-powershell/README.md

     OK

-Use `Select-Object -ExpandProperty PROPERTY` to extract the content of a property from an output object.
+Use `Select-Object -ExpandProperty PROPERTY` to extract the content of a property (i.e. its value) from an output object.

 # Commands and Modules